Ankurcr7/MainCrafts_Internship/task4/README.md

 ![image](screenshots/after.PNG)

-And use 6 or and other character for EXIT
+And use 6 or any other characters to EXIT